luisllamasbinaburo/NppArduino/README.md

 ### Instalation
 Build from source, or download latest the latest binaries from release https://github.com/luisllamasbinaburo/NppArduino/releases and copy to Notepad++ plugin folder.

+NppArduino requires Arduino-CLI (https://github.com/arduino/arduino-cli) to be installed and correctly configured in your system.

 Based on https://github.com/kbilsted/NotepadPlusPlusPluginPack.Net C# Notepad++ plugin template.